BabylonJS/Documentation/content/resources/Manual/Maths_Make_Ribbons.md

 Well, we just learnt how to fill a path but a Ribbon needs many paths (okay, we can still construct a ribbon with a single path too, but it's more complex), so how do we add different paths as there is no real interest to add many times the same path ?
 It's quite easy once you've got your parametric equation.

-Let's get into javascript now.
+Let's get into JavaScript now.
 Your former parametric equation could be this way :
 ```javascript
 var path = [];